Well-established team looking for another year of improvement and success

 CN: What are the expectations of the team for the 2014 season?

 We've been around for five years so obviously our expectations increase each year, as do the boys own expectations.
 We feel that we have a few riders on the roster that can certainly back up our stage results from last year and obviously look towards achieving higher GC results in bigger NRS tours.

-Guys like Oliver Kent-Spark and Brenda Canty, those kind of riders have got the talent to ride a high GC position, so we'll be looking at those guys and a few others as well who are coming through.
+Guys like Oliver Kent-Spark and Brendan Canty, those kind of riders have got the talent to ride a high GC position, so we'll be looking at those guys and a few others as well who are coming through.

 We've also got guys like Michael Rice, the current U19 national champion, Angus Tobin who has a really good turn of pace and can challenge the fastest guys in the bunch, so we're looking forward [to seeing] these guys with the support of the whole team to back up and improve upon what we did last year.

 We'll participate in a number of the Victorian Racing Series events which we use, as I guess a training ground, for some of the young Singaporean riders that we have on exchange.
 We ride them in the VRS and once they prove themselves at that level they have the opportunity to step up into the NRS roster as well.

 It's all about growth and learning for those guys and living away from home, so it provides them with a great racing environment to try a few different things.

 And obviously we aim to do every NRS race on the calendar this year to really build on what we set in concreate last year.

 CN: Is there a particular race the team is targeting this year?

 We do target particular races.
 Obviously we had a really good result at Gippsland last year and it's a favourite for a lot of boys and it's been around for a long time.
 It's a really well run race so we're looking forward to that.